FloatTech/.github/CODE_OF_CONDUCT.md

 as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

-## Enforcement
+## Law enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the open source team at [opensource-conduct@FloatTech](mailto:a15964199298@163.com).
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+Abusive, harassing or other unacceptable behavior may occur Report via [opensource-conduct@FloatTech](mailto:a15964199298@163.com) or contact an open source team member. all Complaints will be reviewed and investigated and will result in a response deemed necessary and appropriate to the situation.
+Project team is Obligation to keep the reporter of the incident confidential.
-Further details of specific enforcement policies may be posted separately.
+More details on specific enforcement policies may be released separately.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other